EvieQ01/EvieQ.github.io/_pages/life.md

-It was a pity that none of these methods work out.
+It was a pity that none of these methods worked out.
 But that's not the most important thing.
-The most important thing is what I learn in the process -- how to get hands dirty and get things done.
+The most important thing is what I learned in the process -- how to get hands dirty and get things done.
 If one way doesn't work out, find another.
 Repeat it for 1,000 times.